 What are these 10 positive emotions?

-While this list of positive emotions is in no particular order, the ultimate positive feeling, love, gets the #1 spot.
+While rest of this list of positive emotions is in no particular order, the ultimate positive feeling, love, gets the #1 spot.

 It’s not necessarily all you need but love is the positive emotion that you feel in connection with other people and because of the proven physical and psychological benefits of this, it trumps the other 9.